Editor’s Note: This marketing infographic is part of our 25 part series.

 And if you keep them as search terms, then you can never control them to get more of them.

-If you’re in the lead gen or SaaS space, then this is crucial for you, because your sales don’t happen within the PPC account.
+Controlling your ratio of keywords to search terms is crucial if you’re in the lead gen or SaaS space because your sales don’t happen within the PPC account.
 They happen over the phone or through your user onboarding.

 And The Iceberg Effect isn’t just for the search network, it happens on the display network too.